-- GRE Scores: The GRE will be optional for the Spring 2022 and Fall 2022 PHD application cycle.
+- GRE Scores: The GRE will be optional for the PHD program.

 - TOEFL Scores: If you are an international student whose native language is not English, you must submit your TOEFL scores through the ‘Test Scores’ link in your application.
 Also, request ETS submit your TOEFL scores to the Graduate School using institutional code 1631.

 - Statement of Purpose: Carefully prepare a statement of purpose that clearly outlines your goals and interests in Chemical Engineering.

 - GPA & Class Ranking: Report undergraduate and, if applicable, graduate GPA(s) and class ranking(s) in your application through the ‘Education Background’ link.

 - Transcripts: Upload a PDF copy of all transcripts from all institutions you have attended.
 International applicants should include original language and English translations of their transcripts.
 These documents should be uploaded to your application through the ‘Education Background’ link.
 Official transcripts will only be required upon admission.

 - Diversity Essay: All applicants that graduated from a US high school are required to submit a diversity essay, as certain fellowships will be awarded based solely on the Diversity Essay.

 - Resume: The School of Chemical Engineering does require a resume be submitted with your application.

 Our application process is entirely electronic and requires submission of an application through the Purdue University Graduate School.
 The application does not need completed all at once.
 You may save your application at any point and finish at a later time.